gnosia93/slurm-on-grv/slurm/readme.md

 AllowedDevicesFile="/etc/slurm-llnl/cgroup_allowed_devices_file.conf"
 ```

+[/etc/slurm-llnl/cgroup_allowed_devices_file.conf]
-[/etc/slurm-llnl/cgroup_allowed_devices_file.conf] of all nodes all nodes when using GPU, not required for CPU
+* must exist in all nodes in case of using GPU, and not required for CPU
 ```
 /dev/nvidiactl
 /dev/nvidia-uvm